DspreadOrg/qpos/docs/post-transaction.md

 ### Reversal Handling

 If the EMV chip card refuse the transaction, but the transaction was approved by the issuer.
 A reversal procedure should be initiated by the mobile app.
-The requred data for doing reversal can be got by below call back:
+Below callback can get the required data for doing reversal:

 ```java
 		@Override